Human Resources Strategy for Research (HRS4R)

 Phd candidates

-Gap analysis methodology and Action Plan
+Methodology for Gap analysis and Action Plan

-• consultation of all researchers through a survey;
+• consultation of all researchers through a request to fill out a survey (in 2013, 2018 and 2023);

 • appointment of a Focus Group of Researchers, chaired by the Vice Rector for Quality, Welfare and Equal Opportunities, to analyze the results of the survey and provide suggestions for future actions;